Akshayreddy2004/ai-resume-parser/README.md

 Export: The jsPDF library is used to generate a formatted PDF report from the structured data.

 Setup & Installation
-This project is fully client-side and can be run by simply opening the index.html file in a browser.
-However, to use the AI features, you must have a valid Google Gemini API key.
+This project is fully client-side.
+To run it locally:

 Clone the repository:

+Bash

 git clone https://github.com/Akshayreddy2004/ai-resume-parser.git

-Navigate to the project directory:

-cd ai-resume-parser

-Open index.html in your code editor.

-Find the apiKey variable in the <script> section and paste in your own Google Gemini API key.
+Open index.html in your code editor and add your own Google Gemini API key to the apiKey variable.

-Open the index.html file in your browser (preferably using a live server extension).
+Open the index.html file in your browser.